trolie/spec/docs/example-narratives/submitting-forecasts.md

 ## Simplified Example: Transmission Owner Sends Forecast with `curl`

-If a Transmission Owner is their own Ratings Provider, they must regularly send an Ratings Forecast to their Transmission Provider.
+If a Transmission Owner is their own Ratings Provider, they must regularly send a Ratings Forecast to their Transmission Provider.
 TROLIE provides the [patchRatingForecastProposal](../spec#tag/Rating-Proposals/operation/patchRatingForecastProposal) operation for this purpose.